IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The Patient Demographics Supplier shall support at least one patient identifier domain and may support multiple identifier domains.
 Section [3.78.4.1.2.4](#domainpop) describes how the Patient Demographics Consumer may filter results based on identifiers from one or more patient identifier domains.
 Query responses may return patient identifiers from one or multiple patient identifier domains.

 See [ITI TF-2:Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details on response format handling.
-See [ITI TF-2:Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for handling guidance for Access Denied.
+See [ITI TF-2:Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for guidance for Access Denied.

 The Patient Demographics Supplier shall respond to the query request as described by the following cases with a Query Patient Resource Response message described in Section 3.78.4.2, and shall behave according to the cases listed below: